 online with the application form.
 The online application form includes

 detailed instructions for all the items described below.
-You can also download the PDF instructions.
+You can also download the instructions.
 Please read the instructions carefully before filling out

 Students who wish to take courses without matriculating (nondegree or visiting students) and former students seeking readmission must contact the Office